brianhanifin/Home-Assistant-Config/README.md

 Based on DrZzs recommendation I switch presence tracking for my and my wife's phones to Life360.
 This has made me comfortable enough to do things like having Home Assistant close the garage door if one of us leaves the home zone.
 This covers us for those few times we may forget to close the door before driving away! :)

+### Smoke + Carbon Monoxide Detectors
+Thanks to Carlo's article "[PSA: CHECK OUT YOUR SMOKE DETECTORS (ONCE EVERY 10 YEARS)][carlo-blog-smoke]" I realized that I have lived in my house for almost 11 years now, and we're due for new smoke detectors.

+I have added 6 of these around the house and setup an iOS alert to alert my and my wife's phones should the Smoke or CO sensor be triggered anywhere in the house.
+As they are interconnected they all appear as one device in Wink and Home Assistant! :)

 ### SonOff with Tasmota
 I replaced my HomeKit smart plugs with various SonOff plugs with Tasmota installed.